 Personal Protective Equipment (PPE) and Safety Gear

-Having your tools and safety gear ready, the next step is preparing the installation site itself.
+With your tools and gear ready, the next step is preparing the installation site properly so the shutter fits, tracks, and seals as intended.

 Preparing the Installation Site